odk-x/docs/odkx-src/sync-endpoint.rst

       LDAP_ADMIN_PASSWORD=admin                  // default password for admin account

       # phpldapadmin
-      PHPLDAPADMIN_LDAP_HOSTS=ldap-service   // This is for the phpLDAPadmin .
-In Docker Swarm this is the hostname of the service running LDAP .
+      PHPLDAPADMIN_LDAP_HOSTS=ldap-service   // This is for the phpLDAPadmin.
+In Docker Swarm this is the hostname of the service running LDAP.
 This can be eddited in the docker-compose.yml file

   .. note::

-    For LDAP environment variables the corresponding options in the security.properties also need to be modified .
+    For LDAP environment variables the corresponding options in the security.properties also need to be modified.
 The security.properties file is located at config/sync-endpoint in the sync-endpoint-default-setup directory.

 .. _sync-endpoint-ldap-ui: